vivganes/vivganes.github.io/_drafts/2017-08-26-minimum-viable-metrics-for-tdd-bdd.md

 * Total Build red time — Should reduce over a period of time but not in a linear way — becomes constant near zero — Checks responsiveness of team and utility of tests— If tests are good, build gets fixed easily.
 Else, it takes more time.
 * Code coverage — Helps in initial stages to check if the team is writing tests or not
 * Mutation Coverage — Checks if tests are meaningful.
 May not be possible in some technologies.

+Do you think these metrics are helpful?
+Have you used any other metrics in your environment that proved useful?
+Why not comment on this post to further the discussion?